sparkle-css/sparkle-docs/docs/Components.md

 ---
 ### __Blockquotes__
 Sometimes, you just need to take a section from another source and quote it stylistically.
 Sparkle fulfills that wish too!
-Simply add a `blockquote` class to your `<blockquote>` tag, then a `make-$type` modifier if you need it.
+Simply add a `blockquote` class to your `<blockquote>` tag.

 ```html
 <blockquote class="blockquote">